On the effect of the variation of velocity fields in pulsars: The indicator of the variation of the magnetic field

+The curvature radius of magnetic field lines of the multipole component is smaller than that of the dipole component.
+Therefore, under the inner gap model, the spark frequency should increase when magnetic multipole component emerges from the polar cap.
+Here, an equivalent model is presented to illustrate this issue.

-We note that the electric field across the gap behaves like that of a parallel-plate capacitor since the gap height is much smaller than the pulsar radius, $r_{\ast}$.
+We note that the electric field across the gap behaves like that of a parallel-plate capacitor since the gap height is much smaller than the radius of the polar cap, $r_{\rm p}$.
 For example, the electric field of the parallel-plate capacitor is

 where $U'$ and $d'$ are the voltage and interval between the two plates, $Q'$ and $S'$ are the charge and area of each plate, and $k$ is the electrostatic constant.
 As a contrast, the electric field across the gap is \citep{1975ApJ...196...51R}